Southern black flycatcher: Distribution and habitat

 The southern black flycatcher is native to eastern and southern Africa.
-It has been recorded from Somalia, Kenya, Tanzania, Rwanda, Burundi, Congo, the Democratic Republic of the Congo, Angola, Namibia, Eswatini, Botswana, Malawi, Mozambique, Zambia, Zimbabwe, Lesotho and South Africa.
+It has been recorded from Somalia, Kenya, Uganda, Tanzania, Rwanda, Burundi, Congo, the Democratic Republic of the Congo, Angola, Namibia, Eswatini, Botswana, Malawi, Mozambique, Zambia, Zimbabwe, Lesotho and South Africa.
 It is typically found in habitats with open areas and light woodland, riparian corridors, the edges of plantations and in gardens.
 The trees in these habitats include miombo (Brachystegia spp.), thorntrees (Acacia spp.) and mopane (Colosphermum mopane).

 Behaviour

 The southern black flycatcher is a mainly insectivorous bird.
 Its diet includes beetles, termites, locusts, worms, spiders and centipedes.
 Its main foraging technique is to perch on a low eminence such as a branch or fence post and pounce on prey in the air or on the ground below.
 It is also known to sip nectar from the flowers of mountain aloe (Aloe marlothii) and to eat the berries of the black nightshade (Solanum nigrum).
 It sometimes forages in small flocks, often associating with fork-tailed drongos.
+Possible benefits for this association is a lower predation risk and a higher foraging success.

 Breeding takes place between May and January, peaking in September and October.
 The nest is usually built in a recess in a tree trunk or behind a loose slab of bark, but is sometimes in a tangle of creepers, the sheath of a palm frond, banana bunch or an abandoned farm implement.
 It is cup-shaped and composed of twigs and dry grasses, lined with fine rootlets.
 Up to four eggs are laid and incubation lasts about two weeks with the young fledging and leaving the nest in fifteen to twenty days.